CAN LYME GO AWAY ON ITS OWN

 Not necessarily.

-However, patients may later develop arthritis, neuropathy, cognitive difficulties, or autonomic symptoms after what seemed like a minor exposure.
+However, patients may later develop arthritis, neuropathy, cognitive dysfunction, or autonomic symptoms after what appeared to be a mild illness.

 1. Erythema migrans (bull’s-eye rash)